 Teaching Controversial Topics

 This summary was compiled by Karin Kirk, SERC.Some subjects are largely cognitive, while others involve more of the affective domain.
-Learning Bowen's Reaction Series is probably a cognitive exercise for most students.
+Learning to read topographic maps or balancing chemical equations are probably cognitive exercises for most students.
 But studying the Kyoto Treaty will elicit a host of affective issues.
 In order to teach controversial topics effectively, we must be especially aware of the role of the affective domain and the potential for affective roadblocks.
 If a contentious topic doesn't sit well emotionally, then students may be unable to learn the science.

 Affective challenges for teaching controversial topics